kaenasylva/kaenasylva.github.io/projects/fourward-thinking.md

   - PostgreSQL
   - Vercel
   - Team Project
-summary: "A "study buddy" project I worked on for ICS 314."
+summary: "A 'study buddy' project I worked on for ICS 314."
 ---

 ## Overview